 Cooking with Toddlers

-I love having my kids in the kitchen when I’m cooking or to do separate cooking projects with them because I find that it helps them to explore foods without the pressure that sometimes creeps in at the table where they’re expected to taste new foods.
+I love having my kids in the kitchen when I’m cooking or to do specific cooking projects with them because I find it helps them to explore foods without the pressure that sometimes creeps in at the table where they’re expected to taste new foods.
+(A kids cooking set is helpful here!)
 It gives them ownership over activities that often seem like they’re only for adults.
 And it shows them how capable they are completing tasks.

-Now of course, I’m not here to tell you how to have your 2 year old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
+Now, I’m not here to tell you how to have your 2-year-old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
 I hope it gives you ideas for simple kitchen activities that are appropriate for their age … along with some tips to stay sane next to your tiny bundle of energy!